-The Government has also adopted a plan to improve the Dominican educational system, particularly as substandard education is considered to be one of the principal causes of poverty.
 The Dominican educational system has suffered from a lack of resources, out-of-date curricula and inadequate teacher training.
-The Government has taken steps to improve Dominican schools, including the following:
+In 2014, the Government, representatives of the education sector and civil society members signed the "National Pact for Educational Reform 2014-2030".
+The Government has taken steps to improve the Dominican education system, including the following: